JuliaAttic/Options.jl/README.md

 ## Credits

-The primary authors are Harlan Harris and Tim Holy, with contributions from Stefan Karpinski, Patrick O'Leary, and Jeff Bezanson.
+The primary authors are Harlan Harris, Tim Holy, and Carlo Baldassi, with contributions from Stefan Karpinski, Patrick O'Leary, John Myles White, and Jeff Bezanson.